 Note: The 100 km event is one of the few Western States Endurance Run (WSER) qualifiers in North America (WSER requires you to finish under 21 hours).
 In addition, 100 mile racers can earn a WSER qualification if they finish 2 laps (107 km) under 21 hours AND they finish 3 laps (100 miles) in 33 hours.

 The 50 km event (actually closer to 54 km) starts on Saturday morning (11-hour cutoff completing one lap).

-The toughest race on the prairies (and voted “best aid stations in the universe”) includes an awesome swag garment, finisher ROCK, and awards breakfast ticket for Sunday.
+The toughest race on the prairies (and voted “best aid stations in the universe”) includes an awesome swag garment, finisher ROCK, and we are not yet sure about the awards breakfast ticket for Sunday.